Tag Archive for: seasons

 An unbalanced diet doesn’t meet your horse’s requirements for each of energy, protein, vitamins and minerals so your horse won’t be as healthy as he could or should be.
 Nutrient deficiencies can lead to:

-• Increased susceptibility to diseases like greasy heal and respiratory disease
+Increased susceptibility to diseases like greasy heel and respiratory disease

 While traditionally, knowing if what you were feeding was meeting your horse’s requirements was quite hard, the FeedXL Horse Nutrition Calculator makes it very easy to see if what you are feeding is the right thing for your horse.
 FeedXL will also help you manage your horse’s bodyweight.
 Click here to learn more and get started now!